 Pineapple Cauliflower Rice

 Are you a fan of cauliflower rice yet?
 It’s such a creative way to eat your veggies!
-On it’s own cauliflower has such a mild taste so it really takes on whatever flavors you mix with it.
+On its own cauliflower has such a mild taste so it really takes on whatever flavors you mix with it.
 That’s why it’s perfect for a “fried rice”.
-My Cilantro Lime Cauliflower Rice is ideal for lettuce wraps and rice bowls, but today we’re talking about a new version, Pineapple Cauliflower Rice.
-It’s a little sweeter and pairs beautifully with chicken.
+If you want a more classic version try my Chicken Fried Cauliflower Rice or my Mexican Fried Cauliflower Rice.
+Those two are designed to be entrees.
+This Pineapple Cauliflower Rice is a yummy side that mixes both sweet and savory.
+It pairs beautifully with chicken, beef, or pork.

 To rice your own cauliflower simply take a fresh head of cauliflower, remove the leaves, and remove some of the excess stems.
 Cut your cauliflower into short stems (much like broccoli).
 Toss these florets in a high powered blender.
 (I swear by my Vitamix.)
 Blend until cauliflower has a rice like texture.
 To me they look like tiny balls more than rice if that makes sense.
 That’s it!
 Now you’re ready to make Pineapple Cauliflower Rice!